 This chapter provides solutions to problems that prevent you from working with your iMac, such as a system freeze or an iMac that won't start up.
-You can find more troubleshooting information in Mac Help (see page 29) and on the Apple Service and Support website at www.apple.com/support.
+You can find more troubleshooting information in Mac Help and on the iMac Service & Support website at www.apple.com/support/imac.